Biden plan to change health rules could leave imprint in Georgia

 Imposing work requirements for Medicaid coverage has been an approach that many Republican-led states have tried.

-As of late December, the Trump administration had approved 12 state work experiments for Medicaid, and proposals from seven more were pending, according to Sara Rosenbaum, a Medicaid expert at Georgia Washington University.
+As of late December, the Trump administration had approved 12 state work experiments for Medicaid, and proposals from seven more were pending, according to Sara Rosenbaum, a Medicaid expert at George Washington University.

 Rosenbaum writes in a Commonwealth Fund publication that the Biden administration would be expected to argue that work experiments that place health and lives at risk — especially during a pandemic — are neither likely to promote Medicaid objectives nor lawful.